 It’s legit.
 I’ve been using Shopback already for more than a year and I’ve earned P15,000 cash back.

 Note: Shopback and all other apps will help you save money only if you buy if for things you are already planning to buy/necessities.
 Spending is still spending, even if you’re saving off the retail price.

 TIP: Even though Shopback promotes its app, it’s better to use Shopback from your desktop or mobile browser.
-Shopback doesn’t work if you’re shopping app to app (Shopback App to Agoda/Honestbee/etc. App), and if you do Shopback app to mobile browser, it doesn’t register your “click” right away.
+Shopback doesn’t work if you’re shopping app to app (Shopback App to Agoda/Honestbee/etc. App), and if you do a transaction from the Shopback app to any of their partner sites, it doesn’t register your “click” right away.

 Honestbee was a lifesaver when I just gave birth to Hannah and when our cook returned to her expat boss (we borrowed her for 8 months and it was heaven).
 At the time Honestbee was quite new, and I had some doubts.